kostergroup/SIMsalabim/README.md

 <pre><code>
 ./simss -l2.mu_n 1e-4
 </code></pre>
-- multiple output files will be generated (see device_parameters) and log file.
+- multiple output files will be generated (see simulation_setup.txt) and log file.

 4) Other remarks
 - in general, input files and the log file have extension .txt, whereas output files that can be used for plotting (J-V curves, for example) have extension .dat.